Why am I getting so emotional over a Quilt Book?

 My BIG Dream

 Within 5 years I will be creating my own fabric lines and designing my quilt patterns using those fabrics.
 All of them inspired by my travels around the world.
 Every new experience fueling my next work of art.
 Every destination an opportunity, I want to inspire quilters around the world to reach outside of their comfort zones and create their own works of art and their own vision.
-I want to paint to world, one quilt at a time.
+I want to paint the world, one quilt at a time.

 As always, Hoppy Quilting!